nchenderson/elements-nonpar-stat/docs/14-cart.md

 $t_{12}, t_{22}, t_{32}, t_{42}$ which further partition the dataset, can be found by minimizing the within-bin sum of squares for each of these $4$ datasets.

-* This algorithm for constructing smaller and smaller bins is often referred to as recursive partitioning.
+* This algorithm for constructing smaller and smaller bins is often referred to as **recursive partitioning**.